 - Instant Pot (or other electric pressure cooker) – Mine was a gift from my mom last Christmas, and I use it at least every other day.
 Feel like popcorn?
 Put it in the Instant Pot!
 Want to cook but your meat is frozen?
 Cook it in the Instant Pot!
 Trying to save money by cooking rice and beans, but you forgot to soak the beans over night?
 Cook it in the Instant Pot!
 Need a quick snack like hardboiled eggs?
 Cook it in the Instant Pot!
 Seriously, they aren’t paying me to write this, but they probably should!

-- Stretch your food – When you have a lot of mouths to feed, you’ll soon learn that it’s best to make meals that stretch your food and get you the most bang for your buck.
+- Stretch your food – Grocery budgeting is important.
+When you have a lot of mouths to feed, you’ll soon learn that it’s best to make meals that stretch your food and get you the most bang for your buck.
 Soups are one way to stretch your meat by cooking with ground beef and shredded chicken to expand portions.
 Soup recipes also add lots of veggies and healthy broth to your diet.
 Casseroles and one pot meals are another way to make your food rations last longer.
 Work these into your menu!

 - Freezer crockpot meals – Cut down on the food prep and cleanup work by putting together freezer crockpot meals ahead of time.
 These are great for when you score extra food that’s on sale and need to save it for future meals.